The 3 Scrum Team Accountabilities

 - That role unifies product and project management tasks, and it’s also firmly integrated with software development and delivery.

 - The Product Owner‘s role is far broader than traditional project management, program management, or product management roles.

-- He or she represents the end customers and/or other stakeholders and is responsible for maximizing the value of the product by ensuring that the Scrum Team delivers the right work at the right time.
+- The Product Owner represents the end customers and/or other stakeholders and is responsible for maximizing the value of the product by ensuring that the Scrum Team delivers the right work at the right time.

 - The Product Owner decides the software requirements provided for a specific software version, and when the software will be released.

-- She represents functional and non-functional demands from end-users.
+- The Product Owner represents functional and non-functional demands from end-users.